 Now fasten one of the other sides, pull the cheesecloth taught and fasten the final side.
 You have now made your paper making frame.

-Step 3: Make paper sheets
+Make seed paper sheets

 Now you need to produce your paper pulp.
 You can use any paper for this but if you use coloured paper you will get coloured paper at the end.
 I used a combination of coloured tissue paper and white copier paper.
 All the paper I used was shredded and/or torn up.